ActiveEngagement/thegru/README.md

 ### The Cards File

 theguru must keep track of the ids of cards that it has uploaded so that it can update existing and destroy old ones where necessary.
 By default, it automatically commits an `uploaded-guru-cards.json` file to the root of your repository.
 You may customize the path to this file with the [`cards_file`](#cards_file) input.
+Or, you may disable the cards file by passing `false`.
+Just note that if you disable the cards file, theguru will not be able to tell whether it has already uploaded a card, so it will always recreate it.

 The cards file contains the ids of all previously uploaded cards.
 The format is: